sampart/BreadcrumbsBundle/README.md

 Installation
 ============

+**NB** There is now no need to use the 2.1 branch when installing; the bundle is compatible with 2.0 upwards.
+Use the master branch instead.

   1. Add this bundle to your vendor/ dir using the vendors script:

     Add the following lines in your ``deps`` file: